 Select Create installation media and then Next.

 Select the USB drive you want to use.
-Be careful that you select the correct one as everything on it will be erased.
+Be careful to select the correct one, as everything on it will be erased.
 Click Next after.

 Wait while the tool downloads the data from Microsoft.
-This is a large file and may take some time to download depending on your internet speed.
-It will automatically format and partition the USB drive to be able to boot off it.
+Depending on your internet speed, this large file may take some time to download.
+It will automatically format and partition the USB drive to boot off it.